corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Edge fade factor

 The point at which the far edges of the reflection begin to fade.
+This has no effect on performance.
 The default value is `0.1`.

 | Edge fade factor: 0 | Edge fade factor: 0.5
 |---------------------|---------